 Variable Interest Entities.
 In January 2003, the FASB issued Interpretation No. 46 (FIN 46), Consolidation of Variable Interest Entities.
 In December 2003, the FASB issued a revision to FIN 46, which is termed FIN 46(R).
 FIN 46(R) clarifies the application of Accounting Research Bulletin No. 51, Consolidated Financial Statements, and provides guidance on the identification of entities for which control is achieved through means other than voting rights, guidance on how to determine which business enterprise should consolidate such an entity, and guidance on when it should do so.
 This model for consolidation applies to an entity in which either (1) the equity investors (if any) do not have a controlling financial interest or (2) the equity investment at risk is insufficient to finance that entity's activities without receiving additional subordinated financial support from other parties.
 An entity meeting either of these two criteria is a variable interest entity, or VIE.
-A VIE must be consolidated.
+A VIE must be consolidated by any entity which is the primary beneficiary of the VIE.
+If an entity is not the primary beneficiary of the VIE, the VIE is not consolidated.
 We periodically evaluate the terms of our relationships with our tenants and borrowers to determine whether we are the primary beneficiary and would therefore be required to consolidate any tenants or borrowers that are VIEs.
 Our evaluations of our transactions indicate that we have loans receivable from two entities which we classify as VIEs.
 However, because we are not the primary beneficiary of these VIEs, we do not consolidate these entities in our financial statements.